-The Council updated the investment strategy during 2020/21 and a further three properties were purchased during 2020/21.
-The intention of the purchases is to benefit from the income stream generated to support service provision, as a result the properties meet the definition of an investment property.
-Rental income and changes in valuation fall within the heading financing and investment income and expenditure in the Comprehensive Income and Expenditure Statement and the year end valuations in the Balance Sheet and note 12b.
+The only expenditure on investment properties was related to enhancements.
+No properties were purchased during 2021/22.
+Rental income and changes in valuation fall within the heading financing and investment income and expenditure in the Comprehensive Income and Expenditure Statement and the year end valuations in the Balance Sheet and note 12a.